Removing Teeth

 Healing & Aftercare

-For quick and efficient healing, Dr. Perusini and his assistant will review a set of post-operative instructions following the surgery.
+Dr. Perusini and his assistant will review a set of post-operative instructions following the extraction.

 Depending on the nature of the extraction, Dr. Perusini may book your child back for a follow up visit.
 The front desk will help you arrange this appointment.